RanvierMUD/ranviermud/docs/extending/classes.md

   const damagePercent = 250;
   const energyCost = 20;

-  //An example damage calculation using the Combat library from the ranvier-combat bundle function getDamage(player) {
+  // An example damage calculation using the Combat library from the ranvier-combat bundle function getDamage(player) {
     return Combat.calculateWeaponDamage(player) * (damagePercent / 100);
   }